mk-fg/nflog-zmq-pcap-pipe/README.md

 pcap-zmq-pipe: tool to send pcap stream/dump over network (0mq) for real-time (or close to) analysis
 --------------------

-Simple script to allow selective dumping of packets with iptables/ulogd2 or BPF/tcpdump and sending of these over zeromq channel to remote host for analysis.
+Set of scripts to allow selective dumping of packets with netfilter NFLOG module and sending of these over zeromq channel to remote host for analysis.

 Aside from filtering (which is outside of scope of the app), throughput rate is checked.
 Packets get squashed+compressed (zlib) upon reaching "low watermark"